Michigan Traffic Ticket Defense Attorney

 “Is it worth it to hire a lawyer for a traffic ticket?”

-Regardless of whether a ticket is for a civil infraction or a misdemeanor, hiring a good criminal defense attorney is very advisable.
+Hiring a good criminal defense attorney is advisable if a ticket is for a civil infraction or a misdemeanor.
 If your charge is a misdemeanor, you could be looking at jail and probation, and your criminal history will never be cleared or removed.
 If you have any other type of criminal history and are hoping to get an expungement, a traffic misdemeanor can make you ineligible for this relief.
-Probation can include drug and alcohol testing, therapy, traffic safety school, tether, inability to drive or restricted driving, reporting for regularly scheduled probation meetings, etc. A violation of probation frequently results in a jail sentence and should be avoided at all costs.
+Probation can include drug and alcohol testing, therapy, traffic safety school, tether, inability to drive or restricted driving, reporting for regularly scheduled probation meetings, etc. A probation violation frequently results in a jail sentence and should be avoided at all costs.
 If you are charged with a traffic misdemeanor, it is imperative that you hire a great lawyer as soon as possible.